+Picard: That's your real fear.
+Never to die.
 Never again to be reunited with those who left you here.

 Picard: I'm not taking you anywhere.

-- Third-Person Person: This episodes entry in the first season's round of finding a Chief Engineer is one Leland T. Lynch whose gimmick is apparently insisting on using his full name when hailed by the bridge.
+- Third-Person Person: This episode's entry in the first season's round of finding a Chief Engineer is one Leland T. Lynch, whose gimmick is apparently insisting on using his full name when hailed by the bridge.
 Picard seems annoyed by this already.